 - All emergency escape routes should be highlighted clearly and maintained regularly.

 The key to successfully managing fire hazards in schools is the completion of a fire risk assessment by a competent person.
-Our fire risk assessors all have extensive experience in undertaking fire risk assessments for schools so if you are not 100% sure of your ability to complete this task yourself, you may visit FCF Rockhampton.
+Our fire risk assessors all have extensive experience in undertaking fire risk assessments for schools so if you are not 100% sure of your ability to complete this task yourself, you may contact FCF.